-Traffic is heard in Department B at the Watsonville Courthouse on Thursdays and Department 1 at the Santa Cruz Courthouse on Fridays.
-Please use the appropriate department to appear remotely for your traffic arraignment.
+Traffic and minor violation matters are heard in Department B at the Watsonville Courthouse on Thursdays and Department 10 at the Santa Cruz Courthouse on Fridays.

 Remote Appearance Information